AdobeDocs/campaign-standard.en/help/automating/using/aep-targeting-audiences.md

     ![](assets/aep_wkf_readaudience_namespace.png)

     This list contains all the Experience Data Model (XDM) mappings that have been configured on your instance.
-For more on Data Mapping, refer to [this dedicated document](https://helpx.adobe.com/campaign/kb/aep-acs-datamapping.html).
+For more on Adobe Experience Platform Data Connector, refer to [this dedicated document](../../administration/using/aep-about-data-connector.md).

     ![](assets/aep_wkf_readaudience_namespace2.png)